madhan987/user-ops/README.md

 6.Once build is **Success**, run the application as java or spring boot App.

-7.Once application is started access the API's using swagger [user-ops swager](http://localhost:8082/user-ops/swagger-ui.html).
+7.After the application is started, access the API's using swagger [user-ops swager](http://localhost:8082/user-ops/swagger-ui.html).

-8.Application supports 3 API as listed below :
+8.Application supports 3 below listed API's :

 >  a.
-Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory),sample input:
+Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory value),sample input:
 >
 			{
 			  "id": 1,